Madisonkanna/madisonkanna.com/src/content/pure-react.md

 ## 2. Optimizing a React Component with shouldComponentUpdate.

 A React component primarily renders for 2 reasons: either its state changes, or its parent told it to re-render.
 We can use the `componentShouldUpdate` lifecycle method to only rerender our component if its props have changed.
+Note: `shouldComponentUpdate` should be used sparingly.

 ## 3. Developing declarative thinking.